 Membrane bioreactor (MBR) systems are one of the microfiltration membrane systems that cater to both industrial and municipal sewage treatment demand.
 Upgraded technologies coupled with cost reductions are expected to drive the product demand over the forecast period.
 In addition to pathogen decontamination, this system may also be used in residential and commercial complexes for drinking water purification.

-MBR systems have gained significance majorly in resorts, alpine locations, factories, and municipal applications.
+Membrane bioreactor systems have gained significance majorly in resorts, alpine locations, factories, and municipal applications.
 MBR demand in agriculture is expected to gain momentum owing to its long-term effluent results and adherence to irrigation standards.
 China has implemented large-scale projects in wastewater reclamation in power, steel & metal, and power sectors.

 Commonly used types of MBR include bundled hollow fibers that benefit easy changing and servicing.
-Other types of MBR systems include flat sheet and multi tubular type, and are utilized according to the industry requirements.
+Other types of MBR systems include flat sheet and multi-tubular type, and are utilized according to the industry requirements.
 Choice of these bundles is influenced by the configuration of the system such as internal and external types.
 These configurations have different screening requirements owing to the varying quantity of membrane bundles.